Bonsai: Compiling Queries to Pruned Tree Traversals

 \section{The Structure of Accelerating Queries with Trees}

-To illustrate the basic concepts of how trees can accelerate queries, consider the task of finding all 1D points in a collection whose \code{x} coordinate lies between \code{lo} and \code{hi} (a range query):
+To illustrate the basic concepts of how trees can accelerate queries, consider a range query: finding all 1D points in a collection whose \code{x} coordinate lies between \code{lo} and \code{hi} (inclusive):

 Building a tree over the points can accelerate filtering.
 Consider the following tree, built on two variants: a leaf node that stores a single point; and an interior node with two children augmented to hold the lower bound and upper bound (\code{xl}, \code{xh}) of the \code{x} coordinates of all points stored below it.